BirchKwok/lynsedb/README.md

 pip install "lynsedb[embeddings]"
 ```

-Native Linux, macOS, and Windows environments are supported.
-On Windows, the
+Native support has been restored for Linux, macOS, **and Windows**.
+On Windows
-Rust core is built natively with MSVC; the Unix-only `madvise` hints are no-ops
+the Rust core is built natively with MSVC and ships as a native wheel — no WSL or
+Docker required.
+(The Unix-only `madvise` hints are no-ops on Windows, where the
-there, and the Windows file cache handles read-ahead automatically.
+file cache handles read-ahead automatically.)
+WSL 2 and Docker remain available
+as alternatives.

 ## Quickstart: Build a Tiny AI Knowledge Base